constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/README.md

 ## Conclusion

-The publication of linked data in SPARQL endpoints is not always a sustainable approach due to unavailability and cost problems.
-Our work is centered around decentralized alternatives for linked data publication.
+This paper reported on preliminary tests to add guided link traversal support into the Comunica querying engine using a rule-based reachability approach.
+A similar approach could be performed with other SPARQL query engines supporting Link Traversal Query Processing.
 Our preliminary results show that our rule-based reachability criterion can significantly reduce the execution time of queries aligned with hypermedia description constraints compared to predicate-based reachability opening the possibility for faster and more versatile traversal-based query execution over fragmented RDF documents.
 Our experiment also highlights that the size of the internal data store might have more impact on performance than noted in previous studies.
-In future work, we will perform more exhaustive evaluations of other types of domain-oriented fragmentation strategies such as string evaluation and geospatial, and investigate how to generalize our approach to support more expressive online reasoning for online source selection during traversal queries.
+In future work, we will perform more exhaustive evaluations of other types of domain-oriented fragmentation strategies such as string and geospatial evaluations, and investigate how to generalize our approach to support more expressive online reasoning for online source selection during traversal queries.
+Furthermore, we also showed there might still be room for optimization by researching ways for pruning useless triples from the internal triple store during the link traversal process.

 ## How to cite